16th Annual Meeting – Field Visits

 Food Forests and Solidarity Economy

-Through their initiative called “Food Forests”, the producers have promoted production models that integrate trees, crops and biodiversity, taking advantage of the natural vocation of the Amazonian soil and contributing to the recovery of productive landscapes.
+Through their “Food Forests” initiative, the producers have promoted production models that integrate trees, crops and biodiversity, taking advantage of the natural richness of the Amazonian soil and contributing to the recovery of productive landscapes.

-During the experience, visitors will be able to tour agroforestry plots where different species of the Amazon rainforest are combined and learn how these systems generate sustainable income without the need to expand the agricultural frontier.
+During the experience, visitors toured agroforestry plots where different species of the Amazon rainforest are combined and learned how these systems generate sustainable income without the need to expand the agricultural frontier.

-The tour also includes a visit to the Copoazú processing plant, where food and value-added products are made, as well as supplies for the cosmetics industry based on Amazonian ingredients.
+The tour also included a visit to the Copoazú processing plant, where food and value-added products are made, as well as supplies for the cosmetics industry based on Amazonian ingredients.

 • Agroforestry systems with Amazonian species